nsongst/senior-dog-health-care/pages/behaviors.md

 {% include feature/nav-menu.html sections="About the Collection;About the About Page" %}

-## About the Collection
+## Common Behaviors Associated with Typical Health Conditions

-This site is generated using [CollectionBuilder-GH](https://collectionbuilding.github.io/gh/), a project to create a free and simple digital collection using [GitHub Pages](https://pages.github.com/) from:
+This site is generated using [video of IVDD](https://www.youtube.com/watch?v=u3DFNXvUEH0), a project to create a free and simple digital collection using [Consvative Management of IVDD](https://www.youtube.com/watch?v=SN_Sodwrd68) from:

 - a CSV of collection metadata
 - a folder of JPG images or PDF documents